QuackTh3Ripper/BIT607---Snazzy-Paws---Assessment-3/README.md

 - SSL certificate recommended for production
 - CDN implementation for optimal performance

+The login to edit the staff roster is Snazzy123

 All Staff Usernames and Passwords have been tested are as follows:

 Jamie  : Snazzypaws123!